Artistry of Fluid Strength: online feldenkrais course

 • Option to download recordings

-Live classes and recordings will be accessed via the BODY MATTER studio platform using Marvelous software.
-Once you have purchased the series, you will have access to the livestream classes and recordings.
+Once you have purchased the course, you will have immediate access to the class recordings.

 How to use the Marvelous software for livestream and recorded classes.